JShollaj/AWS-Machine-Learning/AWS MLE Study Guide.md

 - Managed Service Kafka (MSK) &rarr; Managed Kafka solution if you have existing Kafka solution integrated for the data stream.

-**Summary**: For Batch operations we have ETL or massive BATCH operations which we can schedule.
+**Summary**: For Batch operations we have GLUE or massive BATCH operations which we can schedule.
 We can also deploy open source solutions (f.ex Airflow).
 For streaming we can use firehose mainly for loading streaming data transfer while data streams for real time ingestion.

 *Refer [here](https://www.whizlabs.com/blog/aws-kinesis-data-streams-vs-aws-kinesis-data-firehose/) for more details.*